Jaweria-Tahir/lamp-website/README.md

 **Features**
 <br>
-**Modern UI:** Clean and minimal design with consistent layout.
+**-Modern UI:** Clean and minimal design with consistent layout.
-**Responsive Design:** Mobile-friendly using viewport meta tag and flexible layout.
+**-Responsive Design:** Mobile-friendly using viewport meta tag and flexible layout.
-**Navigation Bar:** Easily navigate between pages like Home, Features, Gallery, Reviews, and Contact.
+**-Navigation Bar:** Easily navigate between pages like Home, Features, Gallery, Reviews, and Contact.
-**Customer Reviews:** Real user testimonials and a form to submit reviews.
+**-Customer Reviews:** Real user testimonials and a form to submit reviews.
-**Gallery:** Image showcase of various lamp models.
+**-Gallery:** Image showcase of various lamp models.
-**Contact Form:** A simple form for customer queries (non-functional in static version).
+**-Contact Form:** A simple form for customer queries (non-functional in static version).

 **Technologies Used**